-In consideration of its services, the Management Company is entitled to receive fees as indicated in the relevant Appendix to the Prospectus.
+In consideration of its services, the Management Company is entitled to receive fees as indicated in section 7.
+"ISSUE, REDEMPTION AND CONVERSION OF SHARES" of this Prospectus.
 These fees shall be calculated based on the net asset value of the Compartment and shall be paid quarterly in arrears.